PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 10:52:04
+Last updated: 2024-04-11 10:52:37
-Random Quote: So you do have a plan?
-Yeah, Mr. White!
-Yeah, science! - Jesse Pinkman
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow